Syllabus

 Regrade Requests

 We occasionally make mistakes while grading (we're only human!).
-If you believe that you found a mistake that you would like us to correct, please submit a regrade request using the form on the forms page.
-Notes:
+If you believe that you found a mistake that you would like us to correct, please submit a regrade request using the appropriate form on the 112 Forms page.

-• You cannot request a regrade request simply because you do not like your grade, or you want us to follow a different rubric.
-Regrade requests must include the specific grading error(s) that you believe you found based on the rubric that was used.
+• You cannot request a regrade request simply because you do not like your grade or you do not like our rubric.
+Rather, regrade requests must include the specific grading error(s) that you believe you found.

 • Regrade requests will result in the entire problem being regraded, not just the possibly-incorrectly-graded part.
 Thus, it is possible that your grade goes down as a result of a regrade.